MohamedTZ/LA_Crime_Analysis/README.md

 * address - Street address of the crime
 * victim_descent_full - Full description of victim's ethnicity

+## SQL queries
+### Advanced
+- Which crime types are increasing the fastest year-over-year in each area?
+(Which offences are showing the strongest growth in each police division, indicating emerging threats?)
+- What are the peak crime hours for each area and what crime types dominate those periods?
+(At what times does each area experience the highest crime volume, and which offences are most common during those hours?)
+- Which victim demographic groups are disproportionately affected by specific crime types?
+(Which combinations of age group, sex, and descent appear most frequently for major crimes?)
+- Which weapons are most associated with violent crimes, and in which areas are they concentrated?
+(What weapons are used most often in violent incidents, and where do those incidents occur most frequently?)
+- Which areas have the highest repeat concentration of high-risk crime profiles?
+(Which areas repeatedly experience the same high-risk combination of crime type, victim profile, and time period?)

+### Intermediate
+- TOP 5 most common crimes
+- Crimes by Period of the day: Breaking down by morning, afternoon, evening and night
+- Crimes by Area
+- Crimes by age group
+- Crime reporting delay
+- Above average crime areas
+- Serial crime patterns
+- Weapons usage by crime type
+- Peak crime type by area
+- Victim targeting patterns
+- Case resolution rate

+### Basic

 ## Key Insights
 1) Location: Central ranks number 1 crime spot with 10816 crimes
 2) Time: Peak crime hours are between 6 pm and 8 pm at 2153 crimes